agro23/tictactoe/README.md

   Input: Prompted player 2 name
   Output: "Welcome player (name).
 You are (whatever the opposite of player 1 is)."

-n.
-Program checks for win condition (3 X or 3 O in a row) horizontally or vertically
+11. Program checks for win condition (3 X or 3 O in a row) horizontally or vertically
 Input: 3 X or O in a row horizontally or vertically on board
-Output: "You Win!"
+Output: "X (or O) Wins!"

-n.
-Program checks for win condition (3 X or 3 O in a row) diagonally
+12. Program checks for win condition (3 X or 3 O in a row) diagonally
 Input: 3 X or O in a row diagonally on board
-Output: "You Win!"
+Output: X (or O) Wins!"

+know which player's turn it is

+be able to move to the next turn

+and be able to tell if the game is over or not.

 -----
 Other stuff